gvwilson/thirdbit/src/fiction/iffy/index.md

 He squeezed himself in anyway.
-As the door whooshed closed behind them he stripped off his tunic and crouched down to open a box on the floor.
+As the door whooshed closed behind them he wriggled out of his tunic and crouched down to open a box on the floor.
 "Here, put these one,"
 he said,